Midwife in the Tire Swing

 A substation protected by a chain link fence, its transformers gone.
 Empty concrete slabs.
 Someone wanted power once.
 Powerball 4.5 Million, Fresh Maine Lobster, Live Bait, all sun bleached and faded.
 A wheelchair ramp, the elevation of its plywood twisted by unshoveled snow turned to ice with repeating thaws and freezes.
 Grandpa had given up, or like the tree, had forgotten to remember.
 Grandpa didn’t care anymore.
 Or had died.
 Sarah thinks the ramp is to be saved against future need by the now living, the yet hale and hearty.
 Thrifty.

 “Bethel Chapel.”
 A sign, but no building.
 There is electricity here; new wires strung taut—new poles, no church.
 A distant woodpecker hammered at a telephone pole.
 Tough birds to get their beaks through layers of winter-hardened creosote, thinks Sarah.
 Lucy would be all smiles, content that he has a generator.
 An augury of things to come, she thinks, pleased.
-The poles have holes; they fall down.
+The poles have holes; they will fall down.

 Approaching Willipaq, two low rugged hills seen through a break in the trees, mist and upland bogs—Ta-Ra-Rah and Boom-De-Ay were the names used by the locals who couldn’t tell you why.
 Sarah thinks they must be named after the Bull Moose campaign of Teddy Roosevelt.
 Champ Clark?
 A relict fact from elementary school or high school.
 Had Champ Clark, whoever he was, had something to do with the Teddy elections?
 The 1912 presidential election, Champ Clark, the Democrat vs. Teddy Roosevelt, the Progressive vs. Taft, the Republican.
 The peaks like the presidents are just numbers on a survey chart.
 High school, Sarah thinks and recalls the fine golden hairs on the nape of a neck—Karen Oppenheim, the girl she had loved with silent yearning.
 Karen sat in the desk in front of her in English class where they studied old poetry, old ballads, some Shakespeare and Willa Cather.
 Fine golden hairs.
 Sarah touched them once.
 The girl had jumped and looked back, accusing.
 No Lord Randal today.
 Sarah studied the line above the golden nape hairs where clippers, scissors, a razor had left a bare place between head and body.
 Naked flesh, a firebreak for keeping secrets.

 Driving out to the Hobart place Sarah’s mind was full of the constantly rewritten scenario of how her meeting with Lucy was expected to go.
 It was a bright, sunshiny day, and rutted pockets in the unpaved road held reservoirs of yesterday’s rain water.
-A passing car threw up a cloud of spray that that streaked the windshield and speckled her vision.
+A passing car threw up a cloud of spray that streaked the windshield and speckled her vision.
 She gave the plaster of crushed lime dust a swipe of the wipers.
 Skreek, skreek.
 Smear, smear.
 A brown blotch tinged with green and yellow highlights.
 “Cuba Libre,” she said.
 “With a twist.”
 She twisted the washer knob.
 Skreek, skreek.
 Wipe, wipe.
 A tiny clear spot appeared; Sarah drove slowly, never taking her eyes off the windshield.
 Wipe, wipe.
 She was out of fluid.
 Seen straight on through the clotted windshield, the road looked like a Civil War era stereopticon slide left too long out in the sun, a total eclipse thereof, lime juice ascendant.
 Bloated and peeling, the honored dead at Gettysburg, Chickamauga, Chancellorsville become smeared, melting.
 The lime juice will dry to a fine china glaze.
 She had to get it off before she had to use a chisel.
 Coke worked on lug nuts, maybe Diet Pepsi.
 She fumbled for the half-empty can, trying to discover it with her fingertips in the door pocket or jammed between the passenger seat and the handbrake.
 A tricky business, this.